[INTERLINKED-22] Broadband exodus

 - Any high-importance emails (either marked as high importance, destined for pager, etc.) should be delivered immediately instead of waiting in queue for next queue flush

-- Add optimizations to automatically download attachments / linked videos from curated RSS feeds
+- Add optimizations to automatically download attachments / linked videos and audio file attachments from curated RSS feeds

 - Apply for a GETS card